openedx/edx-platform/openedx/features/survey_report/README.rst

 - ``ANONYMOUS_SURVEY_REPORT``: This is a boolean to specify if you want to use your LMS domain as ID for your report or to send the information anonymously with a UUID.
 By default, this setting is False.

-- ``ENABLE_SURVEY_REPORT``: This is a boolean to specify if you want to enable or disable the survey report feature completly.
-The banner will dissapear and the report generation will be disabled if set to False.
+- ``ENABLE_SURVEY_REPORT``: This is a boolean to specify if you want to enable or disable the survey report feature completely.
+The banner will disappear and the report generation will be disabled if set to False.
 By default, this setting is True.

 About the Survey Report Admin Banner
 -------------------------------------